tienvv1234/typescript-completed-guilde/README.md

 type inference: Typescript tries to figure out what type of value a variable refers to (if we use declare type and assign in a same line typescript will use type inference for use. eg: let apples = 5)

 Compare:
-Type annotations                                                            type inference We (developers) tell typescript the type                                    Typescript guesses the type
+Type annotations type inference
+We (developers) tell typescript the type Typescript guesses the type

 Inf:
 Type annotations:

-+ When we declare a variable on one line then initialize it later
+- When we declare a variable on one line then initialize it later
-+ When we want a variable to have a type that can't be inferred
+- When we want a variable to have a type that can't be inferred
-+ When a function returns the 'any' type and we need to clarify the value type Inference
+- When a function returns the 'any' type and we need to clarify the value type Inference
-+ always
+- always

 type any

 - A type, just as 'string' or 'boolean' are
 - Means ts has hno idea what this is - can not check for correct property references
 - Avoid variables with 'any' at all costs

+type function

+- Type Annotation for function: Code we add to tell typescript what type of arguments a function will receive and what type of values it will return

+- Type Inference for function: Typescript tries to figure out what type of value a function will return

+never type means never rich the end of function, never execute function completely